PIPL vs ISO 27701

 What It Is

-PIPL (Personal Information Protection Law), enacted November 1, 2021, is China's comprehensive national regulation governing collection, processing, storage, transfer, and deletion of personal information.
+PIPL (Personal Information Protection Law), effective November 1, 2021, is China's comprehensive national regulation governing collection, processing, storage, transfer, and deletion of personal information.
 It applies domestically and extraterritorially to foreign entities targeting Chinese individuals, using a risk-based approach emphasizing consent, minimization, and security alongside Cybersecurity Law and Data Security Law.

 Key Components